 In addition, this section should demonstrate that the defined qualifications and supporting training programs for the staff at the plant are adequate.
-It should be shown that arrangements have been made to achieve and maintain the required numbers of staff with the necessary professional competence and skill level, in accordance with the expectations of G-323 Ensuring the Presence of Sufficient Qualified Staff at Class I Nuclear Facilities - Minimum Staff Complement.
+It should be shown that arrangements have been made to achieve and maintain the required numbers of staff with the necessary professional competence and skill level, in accordance with the expectations of REGDOC-2.2.5, Minimum Staff Complement.